Showing Collections: 1 - 20 of 20

 Overview American journalist Eric R. Lund was born to Swedish immigrants on November 1, 1925 in Chicago, Illinois.
 Lund attended Northwestern University 1942-1949 (B.S. in journalism).
 Lund worked primarily at the Evanston review and Chicago daily news.
 After the latter paper ceased publication, Lund undertook a number of research and editing projects.
 The Eric R. Lund papers cover Lund’s ancestry and life, including both his professional...

-Abstract The records of the Northwestern Club of Chicago, 1947-1976, include, copies of the By Laws and Objectives; records of the Membership Committee; records of the Alumni Directory Committee; records of the Board of Directors; General Correspondence; Financial Records; records of the Program Committee; records of Other Committees; and Program files.
+Abstract The Northwestern Club of Chicago (founded in 1919 as the Northwestern University Club of Chicago), is the largest and most active of Northwestern Unviersity's alumni clubs.
+The records of the Northwestern Club of Chicago, covedring the years 1947-1976, include copies of the By Laws and Objectives; records of the Membership Committee; records of the Alumni Directory Committee; records of the Board of Directors; General Correspondence; Financial Records; records of the Program Committee; records...

 Overview The Andrew Shuman Collection consists of material from a family scrapbook.
 It contains some documents and memorabilia, but the major portion of the collection is correspondence to Andrew Shuman (1830 - 1890) or his son-in-law, Frank M. Elliot (1853 - 1919) who married Anna D. Shuman (1856 - 1936) in 1878.